ArchishaChatterjee/CDS_Bitwise_Operators_Exp4/README.md

 ## Theory

 ### Bitwise Operators in C++
-Bitwise operators perform operations on binary representations of integers.
-These operators are useful in systems programming, embedded development, and performance-critical applications where direct bit manipulation is required.
+Bitwise operators work at the binary level.
+They perform operations on the individual bits of integers.
+These are commonly used in low-level programming, embedded systems, and performance-critical code.

-C++ provides the following bitwise operators:
-- `&` (AND)
-- `|` (OR)
-- `^` (XOR)
+C++ Bitwise Operators:
+- `&` (AND): Sets each bit to 1 if both bits are 1
+- `|` (OR): Sets each bit to 1 if one of two bits is 1
+- `^` (XOR): Sets each bit to 1 if only one of two bits is 1
-- `~` (NOT)
+- `~` (NOT): Inverts all bits
-- `<<` (Left Shift)
+- `<<` (Left Shift): Shifts bits to the left
-- `>>` (Right Shift)
+- `>>` (Right Shift): Shifts bits to the right

-Each operator manipulates individual bits of integer values to produce a new result based on logical rules.
+---

+## Program 1: Using Bitwise Operators

+### Algorithm
+1. Start
+2. Declare two integer variables, `a` and `b`
+3. Read values of `a` and `b` from the user
+4. Perform and display results of the following operations:
+   - `a & b`
+   - `a | b`
+   - `a ^ b`
+   - `~a` and `~b`
+   - `a << 1` and `b >> 1`
+5. End

+---

+## Program 2: Set and Reset a Bit Using XOR

+### Problem
+Use XOR to toggle (set/reset) a particular bit in a binary number.

+### Algorithm
+1. Start
+2. Declare an integer variable `num` and a bit position `pos`
+3. Read values for `num` and `pos` from the user
+4. Toggle the bit at position `pos` using the XOR operator:
+   - `num = num ^ (1 << pos)`
+5. Display the new value of `num`
+6. Repeat the same operation to toggle the bit again (reset it)
+7. Display the result after second toggle
+8. End

+---

 ## Functions

-- Apply bitwise operators on integer values.
+- Perform AND, OR, XOR, and NOT operations on integer values.
-- Understand how each operator affects the binary representation of numbers.
-- Perform tasks like masking, setting, toggling, or clearing bits.
-- Observe the effect of left and right shifts on binary values.
+- Shift bits left and right to perform efficient multiplication or division.
+- Use XOR to toggle specific bits — useful in flags, encryption, and memory optimization.

 ## Conclusion
-Through this lab, I learned how to use bitwise operators in C++ and how they manipulate the binary representation of integers.
-I practiced applying AND, OR, XOR, NOT, shift left, and shift right operations.
-This experiment gave me insight into low-level data manipulation and how bitwise logic is useful in real-world programming scenarios.
+Through this lab, I learned how to use bitwise operators in C++ to manipulate binary data.
+I performed logical operations like AND, OR, XOR, and NOT, and also practiced shifting bits.
+Using XOR, I successfully set and reset specific bits, which helped me understand how bit-level operations can be used in real-world applications like flags and toggling mechanisms.